epatyukova/LLM-DFT-input-generation/ML_models_for_properties/Metal_NMetal/README.md

     </li>
   <li>There is also Jarvis 3d and 2d DFT datasets, which have band gaps calculated with different functionals</li>
   <li>Small experimental band gap dataset from matbench</li>
-  <li>The band gap dataset automatically extracted from papers.
+  <li>The band gap dataset automatically extracted from papers (Bandgap_database_v2).
 The reference: https://www.nature.com/articles/s41597-022-01294-6</li>
 </ul>